nabil-bourziz/angular-10-demo1/README.md

 ## Components

 This app containe a form with validation.
-Navigation bar with routing & translate language chooser List of Cards with data
+Navigation bar with routing & translate language chooser.
+List of Cards with data.
-Table with paging
+Table with paging.
-Custom mat-icons
+Custom mat-icons.